l7mp/stunner/docs/examples/neko/README.md

 In this demo you will learn the following steps to:

 - integrate a typical WebRTC application server to be used with STUNner,
-- deploy the Neko into Kubernetes behind STUNner,
+- deploy Neko into Kubernetes behind STUNner,

 ## Installation